How to Adopt From South Africa

 HOW TO ADOPT A CHILD FROM SOUTH AFRICA

 Welcome home!
-AGCI and South Africa require post-adoption visits and reports at 3, 6, and 12-month anniversaries from the U.S. Embassy appointment date and annually for 2-5 years after your child is home.
-In addition, once the adoption is finalized and your child is home, you are required to complete your state re-adoption process.
-AGCI is here for support throughout your child’s life—connect with us at anytime for ongoing support services!
+AGCI and South Africa require post-adoption reports prepared by a licensed social worker to be submitted on the 3, 6, and 12-month anniversaries of your child’s arrival into the U.S. Additional reports completed by the parents are submitted in years 2-5.
+AGCI is here for support throughout your child’s life—connect with us at any time for ongoing support services!

 SOUTH AFRICA ADOPTION TEAM